fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

     /**
      * Constructor of class Application1
      *
-     * @param applicationService,
-     *            the applicationService gets passed from the Configurator.
+     * @param applicationService, the applicationService is passed from the Configurator.
      */
     public Application1(ApplicationService applicationService) {
         super(applicationService);